Table of Contents

 Based on recent statistics from USDA, 50% of all canines who died on a plane were brachycephalic.

-So, experts recommend avoiding it all cost.
+So, experts recommend avoiding it at all costs.

 Care Tips for Flat-faced Dog Breed's Overall Health